LoveYouFyi/loveyouforms-app/README.md

 # LoveYouForms - Node.js Package

-## Package for the RESTful LoveYouForms JavaScript cloud app that handles form submissions for one website or 1,000 using Firebase.
+## This repo contains the primary codebase / node package for the RESTful LoveYouForms JavaScript cloud app that handles form submissions for one website or 1,000 using Firebase.

 ### Features
 * Google Sheets Sync